ericsherman4/rusty-crystal-lattice-sim/sim/src/notes.md

 it would be great to define the x y z and direction of how many nodes you want. that way, should be really easy to directly make a cloth simulation as well?
 You will need to implement gravity and also the anchoring of certain nodes as well.

+# Keyboard triggered force things
+like the odesza music video, there are like these force explosions / implosions, it would be cool to like spawn those temporarily in the center of the cube.

+## General rust things
+in vs code, there is a setting for inlay hints which u can tweak when they show up use control +alt to show the hints